sakpals/COMP20003-2048-Solver/README.md

 # COMP20003-2048-Solver
-An AI to automatically solve the 2048 game using graphing algorithm with varying depth.
+An AI to automatically solve the 2048 game using graphing algorithm (BFS) with varying depth.

+## Getting Started